 The researchers gave few additional details in a recent news release, but Young has submitted the team’s research paper to the Journal of Photovoltaics for publication.
 The experimental results were published in the journal Progress in Photovoltaics in an article reviewing solar cell designs and the highest efficiency in each category.

-But the review, which includes solar cells up to three times more efficient than conventional solar panels, also shows that efficiency is not everything for commercial solar cells.
+The review, which includes solar cells up to three times more efficient than conventional solar panels, underlines the fact that efficiency is not everything for commercial solar cells.
 The highest efficiency ever recorded was 46% for a multi-junction device under highly concentrated sunlight.
-France's Soitec engineered the solar cell in 2014, but the company has since stopped producing the underlying technology.
+Soitec, a French company that makes photovoltaic semiconductors, engineered the solar cell in 2014.
+But the company has since stopped producing this technology.

 Despite these higher efficiencies, multi-junction solar cells have been kept out of the commercial market by their complex structure and high manufacturing costs.
-They have to compete with the gradually falling cost of crystalline silicon, the most prevalent material for conventional solar cells.
-Mass-produced silicon cells are typically less than 20% efficient, but they are relatively cheap compared to the exotic materials needed for multi-junction cells.
+These devices have typically been limited to satellites and other spacecraft.
+On the ground, they have to compete with the gradually falling cost of crystalline silicon, the most prevalent material for conventional solar cells.
+Mass-produced silicon cells are typically less than 20% efficient, but they are relatively cheap compared to the exotic material normally used in multi-junction cells.

-The NREL, which is a major research laboratory for the U.S. Energy Department, is examining several different semiconductor materials for solar cells.
+The NREL, which is the primary research laboratory for the U.S. Energy Department, is examining several different semiconductor materials for solar cells.
 Last November, the laboratory found a way to significantly reduce the amount of energy lost to heat in perovskite-based solar cells.
 The discovery could one day lead to solar cells that convert up to two-thirds of sunlight to electricity.

 The dual-junction research was funded in part by the Energy Department’s SunShot Initiative, a program aimed at making solar energy cost-competitive with fossil fuels.
 Additional funds were provided by the Swiss Confederation and Nano-Tera.ch, a Swiss green technology fund.